MaterializeInc/materialize/doc/user/content/get-started/isolation-level.md

 because Strict Serializable may need to wait for writes to propagate through materialized views and indexes, while Serializable does not.

-In Serializable mode, if a consistent snapshot is not available across all objects in a query and all other objects in the current transaction, then the query will be blocked until one becomes available.
-On the other hand, if a consistent snapshot is available, then the query will be executed immediately.
-A consistent snapshot is guaranteed to be available for transactions that are known ahead of time to involve a single object (which includes transactions against a single materialized view that was created using multiple objects).
-Such transactions will therefore never block, and always be executed immediately.
-A transaction can only be known ahead of time to involve a single object when using auto-commit (i.e. omitting `BEGIN` and `COMMIT`).
-When using explicit transactions (i.e. starting a transaction with `BEGIN`), then it is assumed that all objects that share a schema with any object mentioned in the first query of the transaction may be used later in the transaction.
-Therefore, we use a consistent snapshot that is available across all such objects.
-If you know you will be executing single statement transactions in Serializable mode, then it is strongly recommended to use auto-commit instead of explicit transactions.
+In Serializable mode, a single auto-committed `SELECT` statement or a `SUBSCRIBE` statement that references a single object (which includes transactions against a single materialized view that was created using multiple objects) will be executed immediately.
+Otherwise, the statement may block until a consistent snapshot is available.
+If you know you will be executing single `SELECT` statement transactions in Serializable mode, then it is strongly recommended to use auto-commit instead of explicit transactions.

 ## Learn more